kamermans/guzzle-oauth2-subscriber/README.md

 echo "Status: ".$response->getStatusCode()."\n";
 ```

+### Authorization Code Example
+There is a full example of using the `AuthorizationCode` grant type with a `RefreshToken` in the `examples/` directory.

 ### Grant Types
 The following OAuth grant types are supported directly, and you can always create your own by implementing `kamermans\OAuth2\GrantType\GrantTypeInterface`:
  - `AuthorizationCode`